mikepthomas/mikepthomas.github.io/src/data/markdown/printer-enclosure.md

 ![Carbon Filter Exhaust](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/printer-enclosure/carbon-filter-exhaust.jpg)

 As I am planning on printing with ABS, I want to run any gasses produced through a carbon filter to reduce the smell.
 I plan on using the [Exhaust filter housing from the Voron Printer](https://github.com/VoronDesign/Voron-1/tree/Voron1.8/STLs/Exhaust_Filter), attached to the rear Coroplast sheet.
 This is also a part that can be attached directly to the printer when I have upgraded to the new frame.

-## Future Modifications

-Once I have assembled [my new frame](printer-hypercube.md#frame) the printer will be too tall to fit inside the enclosure.
-The printer itself will eventually have enclosed side panels, so I will dismantle the enclosure and turn it into a filament storage cabinet that the new frame can stand on top of.

-I will do this by removing the lower table's legs and attaching the casters underneath the lower tables tabletop [using these adapters](https://www.thingiverse.com/thing:2598673) which should also stiffen the attachment of the casters.